ovrheat/raspberry_rtl_wh1080/README.md

 --
 You are done.
 Now we need to know what frequencies your WH1080 is using.
 This station TX comes in (at least) three different frequencies models: 868 Mhz, 433 Mhz and 915 Mhz.
-My station sends data on 868.3 Mhz, so my command line is:
+My station sends data on 868.3 Mhz, so my command line should be:

 *rtl_433 -f 868300000 -l 0*

+Note that sometime you could have problems if you tune to the exact frequency of your station (that's the way rtl-sdr works).
+So you'll better move a little from the frequency center.
+So for my station which is 868.3 Mhz, I'll better tune to 868.25 Mhz:

+*rtl_433 -f 868250000 -l 0*

 If your station transmits on 433 Mhz you can omit the '-f' part, as rtl_433 defaults to that frequency, but leave the '-l 0' parameter: